- Digital Signage

 The JPG logos can be used for Microsoft Office documents, like Word and PowerPoint, or for websites.

-Visit the Visual Identity page for detailed logo usage guidelines.
+Review the Visual Style Guide for detailed logo usage guidelines.

 Logos without Shadow